 In realizing the direct impact of gender-based violence, SRI leadership has decided to expand its support of VOICe by hiring temporary workers from VOICe to fill its seasonal needs, to provide job experience, help with resume development, and share interviewing skills.
-In 2019, SRI will hire 1-2 candidates from this program and evaluate the program for possible expansion in the future.
+In 2019, SRI will identify 1-2 candidates for this program and evaluate the program for possible expansion in the future.

 As members of Sustainable Pittsburgh, SRI has created a Sustainable Purchasing Policy to address the importance of buying products locally from diverse vendors, as much as possible.
-In doing so, the local community gains support and the carbon footprint associated with shipping and transportation is reduced.
+In doing so, SRI supports the local community and reduces the carbon footprint associated with shipping and transportation.